Elżbieta Zawacka: Life

 Zawacka was born in Toruń (German: Thorn), part of the Prussian Partition of Poland, and graduated from Poznań University in mathematics.
 When she was 10 years old, in 1919, her city Toruń returned to reborn Poland, which regained independence in 1918.
 She passed her high school diploma in Polish Toruń.
 In the late 1930s she taught at several secondary schools, simultaneously working as an instructor for Przysposobienie Wojskowe Kobiet (Women's Military Training).
 During the 1939 invasion of Poland, she was commandant of the Silesian-district Women's Military Training, participating in the defense of Lwów.

 In October 1939 she joined the Silesian branch of the Union of Armed Struggle (Związek Walki Zbrojnej) under the nom de guerre "Zelma", which she later changed to "Zo".
 In late 1940 she was transferred to Warsaw and began performing courier journeys.
 She was also deputy head of Zagroda, the Home Army's Foreign Communication Department.
 In February 1943 she travelled across Germany, France, and Spain to Gibraltar, whence she was transported by air to London.
 In Britain she underwent parachute training, and on 10 September 1943 she dropped into Poland, said to be "the only woman in the history of the Silent Unseen".
 However, this is disputed, as she had not completed the full training course.

 In 1944 Zawacka fought in the Warsaw Uprising, and after its defeat moved to Kraków, where she continued her underground activities.
 In 1945 she joined the anti-Communist organization Freedom and Independence (WiN), but quit soon afterwards and took up a teaching position.

 In 1951 she was arrested and tortured by Urząd Bezpieczeństwa (Security Service of the Ministry of Internal Affairs).
 She was sentenced to 10 years in prison for treason and espionage, but her sentence was shortened and she was released in 1955.
 After her release from prison, she earned a doctorate degree from Gdańsk University.
 She was a tenured professor at the Institute of Pedagogy at Mikołaj Kopernik University in Toruń, where she established the department of andragogy.
 She retired from teaching in 1978 after the Polish Security Service (Służba Bezpieczeństwa) closed the department.
 She was an active member of the World Union of Home Army Soldiers and cooperated with Solidarność in the 1980s.

 Zawacka died at the age of 99 in her home town Toruń on 10 January 2009.

-Clare Mulley's biography of Zawacka, Agent Zo: The Untold Story of Fearless WW II Resistance Fighter Elżbieta Zawacka was published in 2024.
+Clare Mulley's biography of Zawacka, Agent Zo: The Untold Story of Fearless WW II Resistance Fighter Elżbieta Zawacka (Weidenfeld & Nicolson, 2024) won the Polish Foreign Ministry history book award 2024/25, took Silver in Military History Matters magazine's best book of 2025, was longlisted for the Historical Writers Association nonfiction prize, and shortlisted for the Women's Prize for Nonfiction 2025.